arham-saif/cofi_website/content/blog/2018-03-15-responsive-iframes-for-shiny-apps.md

 # Getting Shiny out into the wild

 <a href="https://shiny.rstudio.com/" target="_blank">Shiny</a> has really changed game in terms of analytical web-application development.
-It allows analysts, researchers, scientists, or anyone who has a solid grasp of R programming to build their own highly bespoke web-apps to explore and communicate their data, without having to employ the help of front-end developers or data engineers.
-You can get production quality apps and dashboards up and running in days rather than months, _and_ be in complete control of the process yourself.
-And because it's all open-source software, you have total ownership of the product you build - unlike many expensive off-the-shelf GUI solutions.
+Anyone with a solid grasp of <a href="https://en.wikipedia.org/wiki/R_(programming_language)" target="_blank">R programming</a> and some basic HTML + CSS knowledge can get production quality apps and dashboards up and running in days rather than months, _and_ be in complete control of the process yourself.
+Furthermore, because it's all open-source software, you have total ownership of the product you build - unlike many expensive off-the-shelf <a href="https://en.wikipedia.org/wiki/Graphical_user_interface" target="_blank">GUI</a> solutions.

 ## Problem

 Although you have full ownership of your shiny app, one drawback is that you may run into trouble when it comes to deployment.
 Shiny apps don't _just work_ in the browser.
 R code can't be run client-side like javascript can.
 And they can't be deployed on a standard webserver.
 Shiny apps need to be hosted on a server with R and shiny installed and connected to a running R process.
-Whilst R is a fast growing language, support for it in the IT world remains relatively small, so this means you will generally need to manage hosting yourself. <a href="https://www.shinyapps.io/" target="_blank">shinyapps.io</a> from Rstudio is a very user-friendly service that will take care of hosting for you, or if you want more control, setting up your own shiny cloud server is an option.
+Whilst R is a fast growing language, support for it in the IT world remains relatively small, so this means you will generally be tasked with setting up your own hosting environment, outwith your standard web architecture. <a href="https://www.shinyapps.io/" target="_blank">shinyapps.io</a> from Rstudio is a very user-friendly service that will take care of hosting for you, or if you want more control, setting up your own shiny cloud server is an option.
 But this isolation can lead to a breakdown in integration between shiny content and regular web content.

 ## Solution

 One way around this is to embed shiny apps into standard webpages in an iframe.
-However, shiny apps have a responsive design which means the height of the app is determined by the end users window size.
+This is easily done with a standard iframe, however, shiny apps have a responsive design which means the height of the app is determined by the end users window size.
 This makes it difficult to seamlessly integrate dynamic content into the iframe which most commonly have a hard coded `height` attribute.
 This tends to result in either scroll bars appearing around the app or a big gaping void of existential abyss between the bottom of your app and the next piece of content on your webpage.

 Luckily, <a href="https://github.com/davidjbradshaw" target="_blank">David J. Bradshaw</a> has built a javascript <a href="https://github.com/davidjbradshaw/iframe-resizer" target="_blank">`iframe-resizer`</a> library to help us fill this shiny void.
 Here is a shiny example of it in action on this very webpage.